MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/isv-landing-zone.md

 * [Azure Well-Architected Framework](/azure/architecture/framework/): Provides architectural guidance applicable to all workloads.
 * [Architecting multitenant solutions on Azure](/azure/architecture/guide/multitenant/overview): Provides specific architectural guidance for **multitenant** solutions on Azure.

 The Azure landing zones help you choose a direction for your overall Azure environment.
 But as an ISV, SaaS provider, or startup, your specific implementation needs might differ from more standard customer scenarios.
-These are just a few examples of different implementation scenarios:
+The following are just a few different implementation scenario examples:

+* You build software that customers deploy into their own subscriptions.
+* You have your own *control plane* and use automation scripts or software to deploy and configure Azure resources for your SaaS solutions.
+* You're a small ISV or startup and want to start with the lowest possible cost, and might not want to initially use services like Azure Firewall and Azure DDoS Protection.
+* You're a large SaaS ISV and plan to split your SaaS application across multiple subscriptions for scale.
+You also want to group the subscriptions so they correspond to your development, test, staging, and production environments.
 * Your organization's operating model separates the roles of your corporate IT team and your SaaS product teams.
-* You're a small ISV or startup and want to start with the lowest possible cost.
-* You're a large SaaS ISV and plan to split your SaaS application across multiple subscriptions for scale.
-You also want to group these subscriptions so they correspond to your development, test, staging, and production environments.
-* You have your own *control plane* and use automation scripts or software to deploy and configure Azure resources for your SaaS solutions.
-* You build software that customers deploy into their own subscriptions.
+Your organization's corporate IT team might manage resources like Microsoft Office 365 and Microsoft Teams, and your SaaS product team might be responsible for building and operating your SaaS product (including its central platform and identity components).

 > [!NOTE]
 > Sometimes, ISVs want to start with just a single Azure subscription that includes both platform "shared services" aspects and actual workload resources.
 Although this is technically possible, you'll face challenges later on when you need to move resources between subscriptions and find that not all [resource types can be moved](/azure/cloud-adoption-framework/ready/enterprise-scale/transition#moving-resources-in-azure).
 Review the [impact of design deviations](/azure/cloud-adoption-framework/ready/enterprise-scale/design-principles#impact-of-design-deviations) to understand what deviations are possible and their various levels of risk.